 End: South Lake Tahoe

-When you think about classic road trips around California, you probably picture beautiful coastal drives with ink-blue Pacific waters and skinny palm trees.
+When you think about classic California road trips, you probably picture beautiful coastal drives with ink-blue Pacific waters and palm trees.

 But this is not everything that there is to California!

 One of my favorite California road trips is Highway 395, aka the Eastern Sierras Highway that takes you along the snow-capped peaks of the Sierra Nevada.
 This part of the state looks like a cowboy country with its small rustic towns, wide open spaces and snow-capped mountains.

 Some travelers begin their drive along Highway 395 from southern California, while others start from Death Valley National Park before arriving at South Lake Tahoe.
 There’s no right or wrong way to explore this scenic route, as long as you don’t miss some of the key highlights.